How to get the most out of hiring a B2B SaaS marketing agency (and avoid common pitfalls)

 - Internal sync up to make sure that everyone on the team knows what they’re doing and due to deliver for the client

-- Director’s check in with the client to ensure they’re staying on track with the deliverables we’ve asked for from them (operational things such as access to tools and accounts, for example)
+- Our management team checks in with the client to ensure they’re staying on track with the deliverables we’ve asked for from them (operational things such as access to tools and accounts, for example)

 - Collaborative workshops like the SaaS positioning canvas happen at this stage too – clear and crisp positioning is crucial to the overall success of any SaaS marketing project

-Additionally, while the KPIs aren’t usually moving up and to the right until the end of the first 60 days (because the execution work is so extensive), we get started on account diagnostics such as PPC and SEO audits in the first few weeks of an engagement.
+Additionally, while the KPIs aren’t usually moving up and to the right until the end of the first 60 days (because the execution work is so extensive and just getting ramped up), we get started on account diagnostics such as PPC and SEO audits in the first few weeks of an engagement.

-After the first 30 days of discovery is done, we’re usually ready to move onto the next phase of an engagement: running small, measured tests of our growth strategy.
+After the first 30 days of discovery is done, the next phase of the engagement is running small measured tests from our growth strategy.
+However, these aren’t random tests.

 During this period, all the relevant teams (demand gen; SEO; and paid media) will begin to run through our playbooks.